Steven Kwan Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Braves pitching staff paces the league.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.

-- The Braves have a 3.68 team ERA that ranks fourth across all league pitching staffs.
+- The Braves have the fourth-ranked team ERA among all league pitching staffs (3.66).

 © 2023 Data Skrive.
 All rights reserved.